-3. MASTER OF RESEARCH IN SCIENCE AND MANAGEMENT OF CLIMATE CHANGE
+3. PROFESSIONAL MASTER'S PROGRAM (2nd LEVEL) IN SCIENCE AND MANAGEMENT OF CLIMATE CHANGE

-The Professional Master's Programme (2nd level) in Science and Management of Climate Change is a 1-year programme aimed at preparing experts and scholars capable of managing the complex and multi-faceted dimensions of the grand challenges posed by climate change with a shorter time commitment than what required by the PhD program.
+The Professional Master's Program (2nd level) in Science and Management of Climate Change is a 1year program aimed at preparing experts and scholars capable of managing the complex and multifaceted dimensions of the grand challenges posed by climate change with a shorter time commitment than that required by the PhD program.
 The Master prepares experts with a broad and thorough scientific background in economics and climate science and with specific modelling and economic skills.
-Students who complete the Master programme acquire knowledge and skills to enter the private and the public sector, local and international governmental organizations.
+Students who complete the Master program acquire knowledge and skills to enter the private and the public sector, local and international governmental organizations.
 The Master offers a wide range of opportunities for internship experiences, from the private sector to international organizations.